IGB-CNRG/Connect/doc/SPEC.md

 #### Engagement

 The current People Database has a major issue with engagement.
 It is used by only a handful of people in the IGB and is either entirely unknown or seen as not useful or difficult to use by the rest.
-A key aspect of the usefulness of CONNECT will hinge upon the right staff members engaging with the system.
-As such, we plan to meet with all affected parties ( the "stakeholders") before, during, and after development to ensure that we understand and are meeting their needs, that they understand CONNECT's purpose and importance, and that we are creating the best possible product for everyone involved.
+A key aspect of the usefulness of Connect will hinge upon the right staff members engaging with the system.
+As such, we plan to meet with all affected parties ( the "stakeholders") before, during, and after development to ensure that we understand and are meeting their needs, that they understand Connect's purpose and importance, and that we are creating the best possible product for everyone involved.

 ## Impact